Content starts here

 Vitamin E plays key roles throughout the body.
 It protects the brain’s nerve cells from damage, explains Jeffrey Blumberg, professor of nutrition at Tufts University.
 “Research shows that vitamin E levels in the blood are lower in people with memory, language and thinking problems,” he says.

-The recommended daily intake of vitamin E for most healthy adults is 15 milligrams or 22.4 international units.
-To meet your targets, put these foods in regular rotation throughout your week.
+To meet your recommended daily intake of vitamin E, put these foods in regular rotation throughout your week.

 • Almonds.
 Just ¼ cup provides 40 percent of your daily vitamin E requirement.